MicrosoftDocs/customer-insights-pr.pl-pl/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Znane ograniczenia

 - Eksportowanie do usługi Snapchat jest ograniczone do segmentów.
-- Wyeksportowanie do 1 miliona profilów do usługi Snapchat może potrwać do 15 minut.
+- Eksportowanie do 1 mln profilów klientów do usługi Snapchat może zająć do 15 minut.

 ## <a name="set-up-connection-to-snapchat"></a>Skonfiguruj połączenie z usługą Snapchat